Montana Initiative 147 Illustrates a Widespread Threat to Democracy

 Arguments on those points will rage in the weeks ahead, but let’s not forget a more fundamental issue: why do we allow the citizens’ initiative – theoretically democracy in its purest form – to be used against us by non-citizens (corporations)?

 Of course, one could argue that we’ve tried and failed to stop the practice.
-In 1996, Montanans passed I-125, banning direct corporate funding of initiatives, only to have it struck down by federal judges who claimed corporations possess “free speech rights” just like you and me.
+In 1996, Montanans passed I-125, banning direct corporate funding of initiatives, only to have it struck down in 1998 by a federal judge, based on the notion that corporations possess free speech rights just like you and me.

 But saying, “we tried, and the courts wouldn’t let us,” is akin to blaming the Supreme Court for racism before it abolished segregated schools in 1954.
 The more difficult truth is we’ve failed to protect our rights to self-governance that many Americans died to establish and defend.
 Like in 1954, public pressure must compel the courts to change — this time to restore necessary limits to corporate power.